-Breast cancer can start anywhere in the breast tissue, but the most common places are in the glandular tissue like ducts and lobules.
-The cancer cells may eventually form a tumor, or invade nearby tissue, such as the chest wall or lymph glands.
+Breast cancer can start anywhere in the breast, but the most common places are in the ducts and lobules.
+The cancer cells may eventually form a tumor.
+The tumor can invade nearby tissue such as the chest wall or lymph glands.

 Types of Breast Cancer